The Best Backpacking Packs of 2017

 A handful of pack manufacturers will swap out shoulder straps and waist belts for different sizes than the frame they are typically sold with (for example, if you want a medium frame and a small waist belt), something that many stores and websites offer for free.
 The Deuter Air Contact and the Osprey Volt 60 have the most vertical adjustability for the yoke's (shoulder straps) positioning.
 Not only does this help a given pack fit a wide range of people, but also making them a good choice for quickly growing children and teenagers.
 Despite this best-in-review adjustment, our testers didn't think that either pack had the best overall fit.

-Our testers found the adjustment of the Arc'teryx Bora to reign surpreme.
+Our testers found the adjustment of the Arc'teryx Bora to reign supreme.
 While it didn't have quite as much range, we loved how you could adjust the shoulder straps independently side to side (width-wise), as well as up and down.
-The North Face Banchee 65, Gregory Baltoro 65, Osprey Atmos, Xenith, and Osprey Aether 70 all had a respectable amount of adjustment (all have around four inches) along with being available in a number of sizes; this led them be fine-tuned to a user very nicely.
+The North Face Banchee 65, Gregory Baltoro 65, Osprey Atmos, Xenith, and Osprey Aether 70 all had a respectable amount of adjustment (all have around four inches) along with being available in a number of sizes.
+This led them to be fine-tuned to a user.
 Our testers greatly appreciated each of these packs' overall ergonomics, which earned them higher scores in the "fit" metric.

 None of these backpacks are waterproof (though the Bora AR is pretty dang weather resistant).
 Using a trash compactor bag or garbage bag will work fine for shorter trips and will get you through in a pinch.
 However, on an extended trip, a true rain cover is tough to beat.
 If you are planning on a lot of time in the rain, consider a pack cover designed and fitted for your pack.
 It is worth noting that the Gregory Baltoro and the Gregory Paragonb both come included with rain covers.